RoyGallant/BoundMaker/readme.md

 The vast majority of this code was haphazardly thrown together by a college student who had just started learning how to program way back in 2011.
 That said, it's gone through a hasty cleanup over the course of a weekend to get in a state where it can be uploaded to GitHub.

-BoundMaker uses native WPF without any external libraries; getting started should be as simple as pulling down the repo and opening it in Visual Studio (or your preferred IDE).
+BoundMaker uses native WPF without any external libraries.
+Your dev environment must include:

+- An IDE like Visual Studio with *.NET desktop environment* checked as an install option
+- A compiler that supports C# 7 language features (VS2017 supports this out of the box)

 Pull requests for bug fixes, new features, maintenance, and/or testing are welcomed.

 ### Todos